 Amanda Williams, MPH:

-[00:09:48] So that is all that I have for you for today.
-I just want to thank you so much for tuning in to the InViteⓇ Health Podcast.
+[00:10:48] So that is all that I have for you for today.
+I want to thank you so much for tuning in to the InViteⓇ Health Podcast.
 Remember, you can find all of our episodes for free wherever you listen to podcasts or by visiting invitehealth.com/podcast.
-Now, do you make sure that you subscribe and that you leave us a review.
-You can follow us on Facebook, Twitter and Instagram, and we will see you next time for another episode of the InViteⓇ Health podcast.† [00:09:48]
+Do make sure that you subscribe and you leave us a review.
+You can follow us on Facebook, Twitter and Instagram, and we will see you next time for another episode of the InViteⓇ Health Podcast.† [00:10:48]

 Our Cognition Hx formulation is filled with nutrients that have been shown to support memory and the brain, but these ingredients, including ginkgo biloba and NADH, are also beneficial for immune health.